-The date of this Base Prospectus is 5 July 2023.
+The date of this Base Prospectus is 7 June 2022.

-This Base Prospectus comprises a base prospectus in respect of all Certificates other than Exempt Certificates issued under the Programme for the purposes of Article 8 of the UK Prospectus Regulation.
+Deutsche Bank Emirates NBD Capital This Base Prospectus comprises a base prospectus for the purposes of Article 8 of the Prospectus Regulation.

 Each of the Trustee and Dar Al-Arkan accepts responsibility for the information contained in this Base Prospectus.
-To the best of the knowledge of each of the Trustee and Dar Al-Arkan the information contained in this Base Prospectus is in accordance with the facts and the Base Prospectus makes no omission likely to affect its import.
+To the best of the knowledge of each of the Trustee and Dar Al-Arkan the information contained in this Base Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.